Sylius/Sylius/contributing/code/bdd.rst

 We use `Behat`_ for StoryBDD and you should always write new scenarios when adding a feature, or update existing stories to adapt Sylius to bussiness requirments changes.

 Sylius is an open source project, so the **client** is not clearly visible at first look.
-But he is there, he is you and me.
-Sylius users.
-We have our needs and Behat helps us understand and satisfy these needs.:
+But they are here - the Sylius users.
+We have our needs and Behat helps us understand and satisfy these needs.

 .. note::